 Key to understanding the globalization process in early Pentecostalism was the role of the periodicals.
 There were at least three features of this process.
 First, the early periodicals were sent all over the world and provided the mass media for the spread of Pentecostal ideas.
 Second, they also formed the social structures that were necessary during this time of creative chaos, when the only form of missionary organization was often linked to the support engendered by these periodicals.
 International travel was an increasing feature of the early missionaries and their networks and conferences were the means by which their message spread.
 One cannot read these different early periodicals without noticing how frequently a relatively small number of the same Pentecostal missionaries are referred to in all the periodicals.
-Division and schism was to come later; but the periodicals promoted a unity of purpose and vision that has since been lost.
+Division and schism were to come later; but the periodicals promoted a unity of purpose and vision that has since been lost.

 Third, this internationalism, this global meta-culture of Pentecostalism, was evident in these years through the influence of both the periodicals and the missionary networks.
 In the beginning, the missionary networks like those of A. B. Simpson’s Christian and Missionary Alliance (CMA) were essential for the spread of Pentecostal ideas.
 The CMA was open to Pentecostal beliefs at least until estrangement occurred over the new Pentecostal dogmatism over tongues in 1915, when longtime CMA missionary in China, William W. Simpson, resigned.
-Azusa Street missionaries Alfred G. and Lillian Garr arrived in Calcutta in December 1906, and immediately began sharing their Pentecostal teaching with experienced missionaries.
-Those who received Spirit baptism Pentecostal-style began to spread it within their missionary networks and ultimately to their indigenous leaders.
+Azusa Street missionaries Alfred G. and Lillian Garr arrived in Calcutta in December 1906 and immediately began sharing their Pentecostal teaching with experienced missionaries.
+Those who received Spirit baptism Pentecostal style began to spread it within their missionary networks and ultimately to their indigenous leaders.
 The periodicals were distributed free of charge to the missionaries and played their part in standardizing a Pentecostal meta-culture.
-At the same time, Pentecostal missionaries like William Burton in the Congo saw the globalization that occurred by which native peoples were adopting western ways as “a marvelous, an unparalleled opportunity for presenting the realities of Christ” to replace the now discarded old beliefs in witchcraft, fetishes and charms.
-André Droogers has outlined three broad but common features of transnational Pentecostalism that helps us understand the ideology that makes Pentecostals feel part of a global community or meta-culture.
+At the same time, Pentecostal missionaries like William Burton in the Congo saw the globalization that occurred by which native peoples were adopting western ways as “a marvelous, an unparalleled opportunity for presenting the realities of Christ” to replace the now discarded old beliefs in witchcraft, fetishes, and charms.
+André Droogers has outlined three broad but common features of transnational Pentecostalism that help us understand the ideology that makes Pentecostals feel part of a global community or meta-culture.
 These features are: (1) the central emphasis on the experience of the Spirit, accompanied by ecstatic manifestations like speaking in tongues; (2) the “born again” or conversion experience that accompanies acceptance into a Pentecostal community; and (3) the dualistic worldview that distinguishes between the “world” and the “church,” between the “devil” and the “divine,” between “sickness” and “health.”
 These three common features of a Pentecostal meta-culture have been with the movement from its start and can be traced throughout its history.

 Multidimensional Global Pentecostalism